borkarchetan/JOKER/Core Java/16Lambda Expressions and Functional Programming/Questions.md

 **9. How can you replace anonymous inner classes with lambda expressions?**
    - **Answer:** Lambda expressions provide a concise and more readable alternative to anonymous inner classes when working with single-method interfaces.
 By using lambda expressions, you can avoid boilerplate code and focus on the behavior you want to pass.
 This makes your code cleaner and more expressive.

-Feel free to ask if you have more questions or need further clarification!

-1. What is a lambda expression in Java, and how does it relate to functional programming?
-2. Explain the concept of a functional interface and its requirement for lambda expressions.
-3. How can you use method references to simplify lambda expressions?
-4. Describe the purpose of the `java.util.function` package in Java.
-5. How can you iterate through a list using lambda expressions and streams?

-- What is a lambda expression, and why was it introduced in Java?
-- How do you define and use lambda expressions in Java?
-- Explain the concept of a functional interface.
-- How can you replace anonymous inner classes with lambda expressions?